Gloucester Hospitals NHS Foundation Trust General Information

 There is a very busy Community Children’s Service with good professional links between the acute and community paediatricians and the child and adolescent psychiatry team.

 Maternity and Obstetric services are provided in Gloucester.
 There are midwife led delivery units at Stroud and Cheltenham.
 There are approximately 6,500 deliveries per year in the county.
-The Neonatal Intensive Care Unit in Gloucestershire Royal Hospital was purpose built and its modern facilities provide 10 intensive care/high dependency cots and a further 18 cots for special care babies.
+The Neonatal Intensive Care Unit in Gloucestershire Royal Hospital was purpose built and its modern facilities provide 12 intensive care/high dependency cots, a further 18 cots for special care babies and 4 transitional care cots on the post-natal ward.
 We offer a high level of consultant support with regular teaching and simulation sessions.
-We are an active member of the South West Neonatal Network, a managed clinical network which enhances opportunities for collaborative research, audit, joint development of guidelines, etc. Our two regional units are in Bristol, one at St Michael’s Hospital and the other at Southmead Hospital.
+We are an active member of the South West Neonatal Network.

 RCPCH College Tutors